 BakedLightmap uses, for simplicity, a voxelized version of the scene to compute lighting.
 Voxel size can be adjusted with the Bake Subdiv parameter.
 More subdivision results in more detail but also takes more time to bake.

 In general, the defaults are good enough.
 There is also a Capture Subdivision (that must always be equal or less to the main subdivision), which is used for capturing light in dynamic objects (more on that later).
 It’s default value is also good enough for more cases.

 Besides the capture size, quality can be modified by setting the Bake Mode.
 Two modes of capturing indirect are provided:

-- Voxel Cone: Trace: Is the default one, it’s less precise but very fast.
-Look similar (but slightly better) to GIProbe.
+- Voxel Cone: Trace: Is the default one, it’s less precise but faster.
+Looks similar (but slightly better) to GIProbe.

 This can take from seconds to minutes (or hours) depending on scene size, bake method and quality selected.